 Pilots also learn in this step how to make approaches and landings in challenging weather conditions and develop the skills to use the instruments of the plane, the GPS and other navigation aids to guide it through the clouds and perform successful approaches and landings.

-- Be a Private Pilot
+- Hold a Private Pilot Certificate.

-- Pass a written knowledge exam
+- Pass a written FAA exam

-- Pass a practical (flight and oral) exam
+- Pass practical oral and flight examination.